Patrick Wolter

 GPimhs Community Connector (East Elmbridge)

 Sushma joined MFT in December 2021 as a Community Connector for East Elmbridge.
-In this role, she will be supporting people experiencing wide and complex range of mental health and emotional wellbeing issues by providing practical guidance and psycho-social interventions.
-Furthermore, she will be helping people identify other aspects in their lives that are impacting their mental health and support them to access the appropriate community services and resources to improve and maintain their overall wellbeing.
+In this role, she is supporting people experiencing wide and complex range of mental health and emotional wellbeing issues by providing practical guidance and psycho-social interventions.
+Furthermore, she is helping people identify other aspects in their lives that are impacting their mental health and support them to access the appropriate community services and resources to improve and maintain their overall wellbeing.

 To maintain her own mental and physical wellbeing, Sushma goes on hikes and walks with her family.
 She also enjoys visiting and exploring museums, exhibitions and galleries by herself or with family/friends.
 She enjoys cooking and eating delicious foods, both at home and at restaurants.